ondini/lgcreportgenerator/README.md

 - ~~!
 Add formatting - when there is no value, make the field gray~~
 - ! display only some columns by default, the others will be turned on with switcehs (they need to agree on what is displayed, most of it should be available though)
-- ! height and header data -> Tooltip ok, but with the link to LGC input file
+- ~~! height and header data -> Tooltip ok, but with the link to LGC input file~~
 - ! highlights -> RES/SIG over 3 should be highlighted
 - ~~! alltogether PLRD3 and ANGLE/ZEND/DIST~~
 - ! copy from cells problem (cannot copy it from clickable tooltip)
-- ! build a list of togglable stations+line, that they can toggle (for all tables with stations)
 - ! residuals and sigma columns should be sorted by the absolute value - add column with abs values(Res/Sig)
 - ! add column saying the frame where it was defined
+- !! build a list of togglable stations+line, that they can toggle (for all tables with stations)
 - !!! filter icon on the header (search field) (maybe add another header with filet icons)

 Instrument positions overview: